NyaomiDEV/Sunamu/README.md

 ## Installation

-### Every Linux distro
+### Windows / Linux

 Get the latest release from the [Releases](https://github.com/AryToNeX/Sunamu/releases/latest) section.

+On Windows, you can choose between the installer and the ZIP file (portable app).

-The AppImage is recommended since it runs basically everywhere.
+On Linux, the AppImage is recommended since it runs basically everywhere (but also RedHat, Debian and Arch packages are provided.)

 ### Arch Linux